Tips to Make Your Cross-Border Shipping Experience Easier

 2. Have Your Customs Broker (like Melton Logistics) on Speed Dial

-One of the best ways to mitigate potential international supply chain headaches is to choose an experienced and reputable logistics provider with expertise and experience with cross-border freight.
+One of the best ways to mitigate potential international supply chain headaches during cross-border shipping is to choose an experienced and reputable logistics provider with expertise and experience with cross-border freight.
 This offers several advantages such as an established network of contacts, a proven and successful track record and positive customer reviews and case studies.

 Logistics companies that maintain good reputations among customs brokers can more easily resolve the occasional delay.
 Additionally, they can also help point you in the right direction – literally.
 Knowing which border crossing to take can save you time that may otherwise be wasted at inefficient or out of the way crossings.